- Other Rooms

-Gladioli bloom about three months after they sprout in spring – so when they bloom really depends on where you live.
-In warm climates where they stay in the ground year-round, gladioli bloom anytime from late spring (deep South) to midsummer (middle South).
+Gladioli bloom about 90 days (three months) after they sprout in spring, so the bloom time really depends on when you plant them.
+In warm climates, where they stay in the ground year-round, gladioli bloom anytime from late spring (deep South) to midsummer (middle South).
 In cooler climates you can expect blooms about three months after planting.
 Do successive plantings two weeks apart until June for a nonstop summer show!

 As for where to buy gladioli, it’s up to you, but your local garden center may have only a limited selection, particularly if they only sell packaged bulb mixes.
 Ordering will give you access to the hundreds of unique varieties of gladiolus, but shipping delays may put you late in the planting season.

 Either way, make sure your gladiolus corms are plump, healthy, and primed to bloom.
 Gladiolus corms are given a number rating based on their size (#1 is large, #6 is small).
 Buy no smaller than #3 corms in order to have blooms this year.
 Or, if you don’t have graded corms to choose from, pick corms larger than 1” in diameter.

 - Understanding the Types of Bulbs in Your Garden

 - How to Store Tender Bulbs Over the Winter

 Tags: , flower beds, flower garden, Flowers, planting flowers

 Please Leave a Comment

 You can follow comments to this article by subscribing to the RSS news feed with your favorite feed reader.